Kong/docs.konghq.com/app/_src/deck/reference/deck_file_kong2kic.md

 # Transform kong configuration file into KIC v2.x
 # manifests using the Ingress API and output
 # in yaml format (default)
-deck file kong2kic -s kong-config.yaml -o ingress.yaml --kicv2 --ingress
+deck file kong2kic -s kong-config.yaml -o ingress.yaml --kic-version 2 --ingress

 # transform openapi configuration into kong configuration file
 # and then into KIC v3.x manifests using Gateway API and